 Language of the Tswana ethnic group

-Besides the Swazi culture in South Africa, the Tswana culture is also another admirable culture in the southern part of Africa.
-Due to this popularity, most people visiting Africa often tend to visit the beautiful country of Botswana, to enjoy the culture of the Batswana.
+The Tswana culture is an admirable culture in southern Africa.
+Due to this popularity, most people visiting Africa often visit the beautiful country of Botswana to enjoy the culture of the Batswana.